temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="php">

-To set a timer in PHP, use `Workflow::timer()` and pass how many seconds you want to wait before continuing.
+To set a Timer in PHP, use `Workflow::timer()` and pass the number of seconds you want to wait before continuing.

 The following example yields a sleep method for 5 minutes.